agaveplatform/terraform-training-swarm/README.md

 # Agave Terraform Training Swarm

-> Provisions and deploys scalable, configurable Agave training infrastructure on top of OpenStack and Docker Swarm.
-An isolated sandbox environment is created for each attendee with their own development server, Jupyter server, vanity public subdomain, and preconfigured client keys for the Agave Platform.
+> Provisions and deploys scalable, configurable Agave SciOps training infrastructure on top of OpenStack and Docker Swarm.
+An isolated sandbox environment is created for each attendee with their own linux development server, Jupyter server, Jenkins server, vanity public subdomain, build and test host accessible over ssh, and a shared Gitlab server.

 ## Overview